yidakra/livevtt/README.md

 - `-rtmp-lang, --rtmp-language`: Language code for captions (default: "eng")
 - `-rtmp-track, --rtmp-track-id`: Track ID for captions (default: 99)
 - `-rtmp-trans, --rtmp-use-translated`: Use translated text for captions (only with --both-tracks)
+- `-rtmp-port, --rtmp-http-port`: HTTP port for Wowza caption API (default: 8086).
+This should match the port where `LiveVTTCaptionHTTPProvider` is configured in Wowza's `VHost.xml`.
+- `-rtmp-user, --rtmp-username`: Username for Wowza API authentication.
+- `-rtmp-pass, --rtmp-password`: Password for Wowza API authentication.

 ## Contributing